 –

-First, it speaks opposite the law.
-Those who walk by faith are waiting for the hope
+This verse speaks opposite the law in that those who walk by faith are waiting for the hope

-Waiting in some respects is even more difficult than trying to
+Waiting in some respects is even more difficult than working to

 during the first half-hour.
 While we are waiting for the bus, we are going

-nowhere, but the person who decided to walk at least feels like he is making
+nowhere, but the person who decided to walk at least feels he is making

 progress.
 However, once the bus comes and we climb aboard, we soon pass the